 We had an amazing experience with Shinola and that seeded effort to continue to help other companies enter into the speaker business.
 Shinola wanted a bookshelf speaker that brought Barefoot Sound quality into the homes.
 It has been very successful and we are going to create more products with them.
 On the Shinola bookshelf speakers, you will find our trademark: “powered by Barefoot.”
 It is the same with Output.

 The Output Frontier studio monitors have been tuned for pro audio use.
 Flat response for professional translation, wide dynamic range.
 I could not be more thrilled with the end result.

 The Output Frontier studio monitors are not only beautiful, they will also translate mixes on a professional level.
 The speaker features a coaxial driver that took a long time to develop.
 I refuse to put my name on something unless it lives up to my standards.
 Output Frontier studio monitors do just that.

 What were Barefoot and Output’s respective roles in the creation of Frontier studio monitors?

 Output leads the way in terms of aesthetic design, while Barefoot handled all of the technical.
 However, there was a lot of cross-pollination there.

 Aside from a global pandemic, were there any unique challenges you faced in the manufacture of these monitors?

 It was a challenge bringing to market a studio monitor that offered a tremendous amount of performance at a price that didn’t break the bank.
 I believe we did that and more.

-Q:How would you compare supplying high-end systems to mega-producers like Skrillex and Chris Lord-Alge to projects like this collaboration with Output, which will make Barefoot’s unparalleled quality affordable to the average home studio producer?
+How do you compare supplying high-end systems to mega-producers like Skrillex and Chris Lord-Alge to projects like this collaboration with Output, which makes Barefoot’s unparalleled quality affordable to the average home studio producer?